Section: Maintenance Commands (8)

 lease before the script can be run then

 earlier states are discarded and the current state of that lease is

 reflected when the script finally runs.

 At dnsmasq startup, the script will be invoked for

 all existing leases as they are read from the lease file.
 Expired

 leases will be called with "del" and others with "old".
 When dnsmasq

 receives a HUP signal, the script will be invoked for existing leases

-There are two further actions which may appear as the first argument
+There are four further actions which may appear as the first argument

 scripts should be written to ignore unknown actions. "init" is